Angry-Potato/go-pay-me/JOURNAL.md

 ## 12th May

 Should get the swagger file finished this morning, should have finished yesterday but it took longer than expected to learn the structure.

+Pretty happy with the finished swagger file, it meets all of the requirements in the brief.
+The bulk update and bulk delete are not specified in the brief but I decided to keep them anyway to demonstrate my understanding of a RESTful API.